Beatniks (novel)

-Beatniks: An English Road Movie (1997) is a novel by British author Toby Litt set in Bedford in the United Kingdom in 1995, and concerns the adventures of a group of young people who admire the Beat Writers and Musicians of the 1950s and 1960s America.
-Initially published by Secker & Warburg in 1997.
+Beatniks: An English Road Movie (1997) is a novel by British author Toby Litt.
+Set in Bedford in 1995, the novel concerns the adventures of a group of young people who admire the Beat Writers and Musicians of the 1950s and 1960s America.
+They attempt to live in the lifestyle of the Beatniks and at least one of them dresses in a retro style.
+Despite their shared interests, there are feelings of hostility and intimidation within the group.
+The novel was initially published by Secker & Warburg in 1997.

 Plot summary

 Mary (a recent graduate from University) meets Jack, Maggie and Neal at a party and learns that despite it being The UK of 1995, they yearn for the life of a Beatnik in 1960s America.
 Fascinated by the group (especially the handsome, if difficult Jack) she embarks on an adventure with them, finding both love and tragedy on the way.